 GH: The other thing about sight that I really like to pay attention to, and that I also encourage people to pay attention to, is the textural element; how the wine moves in the glass.
 That’s something I look at pretty carefully right away.
 That’s different from color.
 It translates to sound for me.

 TG: In other words when you swirl the glass and watch how the wine moves in the glass you hear sounds?

-TG: So if a wine is really viscous and rich what sound is that?
+TG: If a wine is really viscous and rich what sound is that?